carmancater/carmancater.github.io/aboutme.md

 ---

 ## Background
-Hi there, my name is **Carman Cater** and I am a Connecticut, USA born person with a *passion for learning*.
+Hi there, my name is Carman Cater and I am a Connecticut, USA born person with a passion for learning.

 My life is guided by a few major forces that compel me to action:
-- :books: Love of learning (all quantitative fields)
+- :books: :black_nib: Love of learning (all quantitative fields)
   - Math
   - Statistics/Machine Learning
   - Computer Science
   - ...ever evolving list...